Echinops6718/HealthInfo/Lactoferrin.md

 Lactoferrin (Lf) has anti-bacterial, anti-viral, anti-pathogenic, anti-cancer, anti-inflammatory, immunomodulatory, neuroprotective, and DNA-regulatory activities.

 By binding and clearing free iron from the blood, Lf helps prevent [[COVID]] related cardiovascular injury, and prevents viral reproduction.
+Lf also likely moves free iron into the cells, improving physiologic bioavailability as well.

 Lf exhibits antiviral activity against various RNA and DNA viruses through complex mechanisms, including prevention of viral entry by competing with viruses for binding to cell surface receptors.
 The antiviral efficacy of Lf varies among viruses, with notable effects on HSV, HBV, and HIV.